MikeHeiber/KMC_Lattice/README.md

 Simulation class - This base class can be extended to manage all derived objects and their associated events.
 The Simulation class contains the fundamental properties and backend operations that most simulations would require.

 Utils - This file contain a number of useful utility functions, scientific constants, etc. that can then be used throughout the software package.

+Detailed API documentation for these classes and the entire KMC_Lattice package can be viewed [here](https://mikeheiber.github.io/KMC_Lattice/).